awcoetzer/javascript-studies/README.md

 #### <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank" alt="Scrimba's website">JONAS SCHMEDTMANN | THE COMPLETE JAVASCRIPT COURSE 2023 ...
 </a>

 This repository is for the Udemy course course provided by Jonas Schmedtmann.
+This is to supplement the Scrimba course.

 <br>